-Just like getting fit, moving house, or going on a road trip, life is so much easier when you have support.
+Like getting fit, changing your diet or moving house, life is so much easier when you have support.

-About a third of Australian women would be less likely to drink alcohol during pregnancy if their partner or spouse encouraged them to stop or cut back (38%), or if their partner also stopped drinking alcohol (30%).
+38 per cent of Australian women would be less likely to drink alcohol if their partner or spouse encouraged them to cut back or stop drinking during the pregnancy.

 It’ll make it easier on her, and it also has the added bonus of maximising your own health and energy – which believe us, you’re going to need when the baby arrives.